 Our young adult formation is for all post high school, college students, and college graduates (18+).
 We meet monthly as a group via Zoom to check-in with each other and discuss how God has been at work in our lives.

 The Old Sloop intergenerational ministry focuses on connecting multiple generations in faith-forming relationships cultivated through times of corporate worship, intentional discipleship, and ongoing mentorship.

 Intergenerational ministry is much more than a Sunday morning experience.
 At its heart is a focus on generational discipleship and experiencing our faith together as a community.
-During the pandemic we worship via Zoom and Facebook live on Sundays at 10 a.m., and our services are live streamed on Facebook and YouTube.
+We worship Sunday mornings at 10 a.m., and our services are live streamed on Facebook and YouTube.

 Boston Common Cathedral